 It also captures something a professional photo shoot can’t - an authentic experience.
 UGC shows real people using your products in the real world and helps persuade a shopper to buy into that experience themselves.

 With our UGC feature you can pull item specific UGC into dynamic galleries for each individual product page.
 Combine this with your own brand images and you have a powerful combination for driving conversion rates.
+Try REVIEWS.io for free today to see how we help to drive your conversion rate!

 When a customer loses interest in a product page, you lose the opportunity to ask why.
 These people are gone and may never return to your store.
 Sure, you can (and should) analyze heat maps and session behavior to try and fill in the blanks, but it’s unlikely you’ll ever hear their reasons first hand.